Night View of Mount Inasa (Nagasaki)

 These night views are given the title of ‘ten million dollar night view‘.
 Were these three views so stunning that they are worth so much, or is it suggesting the high cost needed to light up the cities?

 I’m a bit apprehensive of such claims because it appears to be a marketing gimmick.
-Having seen the day and night views of various cities such as from The Peak of Hong Kong, and Tokyo Metropolitan Government Office, these views started to look similar.
+Having seen the day and night views of various cities, such as from The Peak of Hong Kong and the Tokyo Metropolitan Government Office, these views started to look similar.

-However, since we were at the city with one of the three best night views, there’s no harm to see if it is indeed worth ten million dollars.
-Moreover, the 333m high mountain is also close to Nagasaki’s city center and fast to get to.
-And admission it’s free!
+However, since we were in a city with one of the three best night views, there’s no harm in seeing if it is indeed worth ten million dollars.
+Moreover, the 333m high mountain is also close to Nagasaki’s city centre and easy to get to.
+And admission is free!
 Although we do need to pay for the ropeway.

 How to Get to the Summit?